Ways of connecting.

 The DPA supporters on the exhibition opening day.
 (From left to right, Trevor, Me (Donna), Marianne and Barnie, Rose was there in spirit.

-The exhibition is on display at Coventry Train Station until October 2024.
+CONNECTIONS is on display at Coventry Train Station, now.

 Previous